-- "Videos may be shown without a licence in the home to a normal circle of family and its social acquaintances because such showings are not "public."
+- Works may be shown without a licence in the home to a normal circle of family and its social acquaintances because such showings are not "public."
 Any performance outside a "domestic and private context" is considered a public performance.
-(Ernest Turner Electrical Instruments Ltd. Vs PRS Ltd. CH 167)
+(Ernest Turner Electrical Instruments Ltd v PRS Ltd CH 167)

-- "Videos may be shown without a licence “at an educational establishment for the purpose of instruction."
-(Section 34 (2))
+- Works may be shown without a licence “at an educational establishment for the purpose of instruction.” § 34 (2).

-- " Other showings of Videos are illegal unless they have been authorised by licence.
-Even "performances in 'semipublic' places such as clubs, lodges, factories, and summer camps are 'public performances' subject to copyright control.”
+- Other exhibitions of works are illegal unless they have been authorised by licence.
+Even "performances in 'semipublic' places such as clubs and factories are public performances subject to copyright control.”

-- " Institutions, organisations, companies or individuals wishing to engage in non-home showings of Videos must secure licences to do so -- regardless of whether an admission or other fee is charged.
+- Institutions, organisations, companies or individuals wishing to engage in non-home showings of works must secure licences to do so—regardless of whether an admission or other fee is charged.